-If look under my bed and find a couple of cats lurking around down there, it’s never a surprise; I have two of them, after all, and the dark, shadowy spot beneath the bed is one of their favorite places to hide.
+If you look under my bed and find a couple of cats lurking around down there, it’s never a surprise; I have two of them, after all, and the dark, shadowy spot beneath the bed is one of their favorite places to hide.
 When Paris Zarcilla found a cat and four kittens under his bed today, however?
 Well, he wasn’t exactly expecting it… because the cat was not his.
-He had never seen it before, and yet he suddenly found himself in the position of Brand New Cat dad with a whole family to take care of — so naturally, he started tweeting about it.
+He had never seen it before, and yet he suddenly found himself in the position of Brand New Cat Dad with a whole family to take care of — so naturally, he started tweeting about it.
 The resulting the thread is altogether too precious, so, come.
 Bask in the glory.
 It will get your day off to the utterly adorable start it deserves.

 It all started when Zarcilla, a filmmaker based in London, went upstairs to grab a sweater.
 (In case you missed it, London is dealing with ludicrous amounts of chilly spring rain right now.
 More than usual, I mean — according to the Evening Standard, a month’s worth of rain fell in about one hour the other day.)
 However, what Zarcilla found wasn’t just, y’know, his sweater collection.
 What he found was an adult tuxedo cat accompanied by four tiny, very recently born kittens, all cozily curled up together under his bed.